-Legacy Outdoor Adventures works with young men ages 18-40 who are struggling with challenges related to substance abuse, addiction and addictive behaviors, low self-image, lack of purpose, fear of failure, lack of motivation, involvement in unhealthy relationships, emotional issues such as poor judgment, ineffective impulse control, and failure to take personal responsibility.
+Legacy Outdoor Adventures works with young men ages 18-40 who are struggling with challenges related to substance abuse, addiction and addictive behaviors, low self-image, lack of purpose, fear of failure, lack of motivation, involvement in unhealthy relationships and emotional issues such as poor judgment, ineffective impulse control, and failure to take personal responsibility.

 Residential and Outdoor Treatment